Patrice Lumumba: In popular culture

 Lumumba is viewed as one of the "fathers of independence" of the Congo.
 The image of Lumumba appears frequently in social media and is often used as a rallying cry in demonstrations of social defiance.
 His figure is prevalent in art and literature, mostly outside of the Congo.
 He was referenced by numerous African-American writers of the American civil rights movement, especially in their works of the post-civil rights era.
 Malcolm X declared him "the greatest black man who ever walked the African continent".

-Numerous songs and plays have been dedicated to Lumumba.
-Many praise his character, contrasting it with the alleged irresponsible and undisciplined nature of the Congolese people.
 Among the most prominent works featuring him are Aimé Césaire's 1966 play, Une saison au Congo, and Raoul Peck's 1992 documentary and 2000 feature film, Lumumba, la mort d'un prophète and Lumumba, respectively.

+There is an Italian 1968 feature film 'Seduto alla sua destra' (lit.
+'Sitting to his right') by Valerio Zurlini, where the last days of the character Maurice Lalubi (played by Woody Strode), based upon Patrice Lumumba, are presented as the Passion of Christ.
+This movie was included in the 1968 Cannes Film Festival, which was cancelled due to the events of May 68 in France.

+The 2024 film Soundtrack to a Coup d'Etat depicts the Congolese independence process and Lumumba's death.

 Congolese musicians Franco Luambo and Joseph Kabasele both wrote songs in tribute to Lumumba shortly after his death.
 Other musical works mentioning him include "Lumumba" by Miriam Makeba, "Done Too Soon" by Neil Diamond and "Waltz for Lumumba" by the Spencer Davis Group.
 His name is also mentioned in rap music; Arrested Development, Nas, David Banner, Black Thought, Damso, Baloji, Médine, Sammus and many others have mentioned him in their work.

 In popular painting he is often paired with notions of sacrifice and redemption, even being portrayed as a messiah, with his downfall being his passion.
 Tshibumba Kanda-Matulu painted a series chronicling Lumumba's life and career.
 Lumumba is relatively absent from Congolese writing, and he is often portrayed with only subtle or ambiguous references.
 Congolese authors Sony Lab'ou Tansi's and Sylvain Bemba's fictional Parentheses of Blood and Léopolis, respectively, both feature characters with strong similarities to Lumumba.
 In written tributes to Mobutu, Lumumba is usually portrayed as an adviser to the former.
 Writer Charles Djungu-Simba observed, "Lumumba is rather considered as a vestige of the past, albeit an illustrious past".
 His surname is often used to identify a long drink of hot or cold chocolate and rum.